olzhasar/olzhasar.github.io/content/posts/advent-of-code-vs-leetcode.md

 ### Feels like a real project

 I always hate the short-term nature of solving Leetcode problems.
 It makes me feel like I'm wasting my precious time sometimes.
 Here, in contrast, I feel like I'm working on a set of side projects.
 As a result, I care about the code quality much more.

+### Conclusion

+If you haven't yet tried the Advent of Code, I suggest you give it a shot.
+It's a great way to sharpen your problem solving skills and/or learn new programming language.